-This leaflet is for parents whose babies have been referred for an appointment with the Kent Tongue-tie service due to a tongue-tie, which has been causing feeding problems.
-This leaflet will give you information about tongue-tie and explain the procedure for tongue-tie division.
+This leaflet is for parents whose babies have been referred for an appointment with the Kent Tongue-tie service.
+Your baby may have a tongue-tie, which has been causing feeding problems.
+This leaflet will give you information about tongue-tie.
+It will also explain the procedure for tongue-tie division.